magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-42269-admin-user-cannot-log-in-to-admin-due-to-the-typeerror.md

 labels: QPT patches,Quality Patches Tool,Support Tools,Magento,Adobe Commerce,cloud infrastructure,on-premises,QPT 1.1.11,Admin,login,TypeError,2.4.3-p1
 ---

-The MDVA-42269 patch fixes the issue where Admin users cannot log in to Admin due to ....
+The MDVA-42269 patch fixes the issue where Admin users cannot log in to Admin due to TypeError.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.11 is installed.
 The patch ID is MDVA-42269.
 Please note that the issue was fixed/is scheduled to be fixed in Adobe Commerce 2.4.5.
 ## Affected products and versions

 **The patch is created for Adobe Commerce version:**